 Prior to entering the building, the cable sleeves shall be interrupted by a Gas Break Manhole.

-The gas break Manhole shall be located directly opposite the internal distribution boards and cashier point outside the building.
+The gas break Manhole shall be located directly opposite the internal distribution boards and cashier point outside the building walkway where possible.
 For the typical location and detail of the gas break manhole, refer to drawings SOP-002 and SOP-029 respectively.

 Apart from sealing the cable sleeve ends with Polyurethane Foam, the gas break manhole shall be filled with river sand and topped off with 15mm cement screed on completion.